Cognitive Behavioral Therapy in Boston, MA—Therapists and Counselors

 “Only I can change my life.
 No one can do it for me.” —Carol Burnett

 Thriveworks Boston knows that lasting change comes from individuals who want a better life but who also need a little help along the way.
-That is why we offer cognitive behavioral therapy.
-Our therapists and counselors have partnered with many clients and have seen the impact positive thinking can have in an individual’s life.
+That is why we offer cognitive behavioral therapy at Thriveworks Boston.
+Our therapists, psychologists, and counselors have partnered with many clients and have seen the impact positive thinking can have in an individual’s life.

 How Does Cognitive Behavioral Therapy Help?